CDCgov/wastewater-informed-covid-forecasting/batch/README.md

 ```bash
 az account show
 ```
-- Be inside a Python virtual environment in which the dependencies specified in `batch/requirements.txt` have been installed.
+- Be inside a Python virtual environment in which the dependencies specified in `pyproject.toml` have been installed.
 - Have appropriately environment variables.
 You can check this by trying to `echo` one to the Terminal:
 ```bash
 echo $AZURE_BATCH_ACCOUNT